Roberta Mancino: Biography

 She regularly trains at the Skyventure XP Paraclete in North Carolina.
 Her parachute has malfunctioned five times though she was able to use the reserve.
 She has also made four jumps while completely naked for magazine photo shoots.
 In 2008, Mancino appeared on the Italian television program Le Iene with Marco Berry, jumping topless and demonstrating her freeflying and sit flying skills.
 Mancino met her former boyfriend, BASE jumper Jeb Corliss, in 2009 after he learned about her jumps and arranged to meet her.
 In 2009, after having made about 5,500 skydives, Mancino started BASE jumping along with Corliss.
 She performed in 115 BASE jumps (35 with wingsuit) between August 2009 and September 2011.
 Also inspired by Corliss, she began wingsuit flying, which involves jumping from an aircraft wearing a jumpsuit with webbed wings similar to a flying squirrel.
-This led to proximity flying, which is the flying of a wingsuit in close proximity to cliffs and trees during the flight, the jumper then deploys their parachute once they have moved a safe distance away from any hazards (similar to BASE jumping in this respect).
+This led to proximity flying, which is the flying of a wingsuit near to cliffs and trees during the flight, the jumper then deploys their parachute once they have moved a safe distance away from any hazards (similar to BASE jumping in this respect).

 One of her dreams is to BASE jump off the Burj Khalifa, the tallest man-made structure in the world, and circle around it as she goes down.
 She also aspires to jump out of a plane and reenter the same plane as it dives.
 She has participated in big way formation skydiving.
-Regarding freestyle skydiving, Mancino said, "It becomes kind of boring to me because it’s too solitary ...
+Regarding freestyle skydiving, Mancino said, "It becomes kind of boring to me because it's too solitary ...
 I prefer group activity".
 As a model, she has appeared in Men's Fitness, Vanity Fair, Allure, Maxim, Men's Health, Max.
 In 2010, Mancino was named the World's Sexiest Female Athlete by the magazine Men's Fitness.
 As of December 2010, Mancino has gone on more than 7,000 skydives.
 In 2014 she was a coach on the TV show Calzedonia Ocean Girls.